beautiful-numbers/lehmer-lean/README.md

 A summary that says “the proof is conditional because `PierreDeFermat.lean` takes range closures as hypotheses” is not a valid review.
 It is only observing that this file is an aggregator.
 The correct review task is to check the relevant range-closure interfaces and their intended sources, not to treat this one file as the whole proof.

+## What is not claimed by `PierreDeFermat.lean`

+`PierreDeFermat.lean` is not advertised as a one-file standalone proof of all mathematical branches.

+It is a top-level audit aggregator.
+Its job is to verify the final logical assembly:

+range split + range closures → no Lehmer composite.

+Reading this file alone can only show the shape of the final assembly.
+It cannot by itself establish whether the branch/range closures have been supplied elsewhere, nor can it refute that they have.

+A review that stops at `PierreDeFermat.lean` is incomplete.

 ## Pipeline closure interface

 The terminal pipeline interface is exposed in: